-The expression "expr" is inserted just before the n-th entry in "list".
-The first parameter "list" should be a list, while "n" should be a positive integer less than or equal to the length of "list" plus one.
-The expression "expr" is placed between the entries in "list" with entries "n-1" and "n".
-There are two border line cases: if "n" is 1, the expression "expr" is placed in front of the list (just as by the {:} operator); if "n" equals the length of "list" plus one, the expression "expr" is placed at the end of the list (just as by {Append}).
+The expression expr is inserted just before the n-th entry in list.
+The first parameter list should be a list, while n should be a positive integer less than or equal to the length of list plus one.
+The expression expr is placed between the entries in list with indices n-1 and n.
+There are two border line cases: if n is 1, the expression expr is placed in front of the list (just as by the : () operator); if n equals the length of list plus one, the expression expr is placed at the end of the list (just as by Append()).
 In any case, the resulting list is returned.